LefdRida/lefdRida.github.io/_posts/2025-03-20-depth_estimation.md

     y_cam = z_cam * y_norm
     # Stack into a 3D array (camera coordinates)
     points_cam = np.stack((x_cam, z_cam, -1*y_cam), axis=-1).reshape(-1, 3)

-    mask = np.logical_and(depth_map>depth_min, depth_map<depth_max)
-    colors = None
     if rgb_image is not None:
       colors = rgb_image[v, u] / 255.0
-    return points_cam.reshape((H, W, 3)), colors, mask
+    return points_cam, colors
 ```

-##### Blended MVS dataset

-BlendedMVS is a large scale dataset that contains scenes with multiple views.
-The following presents some scene examples from the data and different views of the constructed 3D point of these scenes.

-**Figure of examples**

-For the blended mvs we have alse the images masked, which mean images containing only the object of interest. as you can see in the example below.
-Sometimes we have images of walls or containing scenes taking from extreme angles eg top-down view.
-This kind of images will make the task a little bit harder.
-We eliminate this type of image by thresholding on the number of black pixel presents in the image.

 ##### NUY Depth V2 dataset

 NUY Depth V2 is a large dataset that contains indoor scenes.
 The following presents some scene examples from the data and different views of the constructed 3D point of these scenes.

-** Figure of examples **
+{% include figure.liquid loading="eager" path="assets/img/NUY_depth_data.png" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## Approach and Architecure

 The objective is to map the image $ I \in\mathbb{R}^{M\times N \times 3}$ to its 3D point cloud $X \in\mathbb{R}^{M\times N \times 3}$ . we can think about a naive or simple autoencoder decoder architecture such as UNET.
 Where the econder learn the image representation and the decoder map the representation to 3D point cloud.
 UNET architecture has been tested but it did not give satisfying results.

-Our focus will be focus on the camera referential and if we consider the Pinhole camera model, we have the cordinaates X, Y and Z are based on depth map.
-We have the Z is the depth and X, Y are the the depth map multiplied by coefficient depends on the camera parameters, i.e, the focal length and pricipal camera point and the pixel coordinates.
+Our focus will be focus on the camera referential.
+If we consider the Pinhole camera model, we have the cordinaates $X$, $Y$ and $Z$ depend on the depth map as shown in equation (1).

 The idea is instead to learn a mapping function of the image to the 3D point cloud, we will think of a design that estimates the depth map and the camera parameters.

-We will follow an approach proposed by Yin et al [6] that has two stages.
-The first is a network to estimate the depth map that will be used to reconstruct a 3D point cloud using standard camera parameters.
+We will follow an approach proposed by Yin et al [6] that has two stages:

+1. The first stage is a training a neural network to learn estimating the depth map that will be used to reconstruct a 3D point cloud using standard camera parameters.
 Not using the correct parameters, precisely, the focal length will result in a distorded point cloud even the global shape is preserved.

-The other stage then is composed from two networks each take as input a distorded point cloud and estimate either a focal scale or depth shift to restore the distorded 3D point.
-The input distorded point cloud are created as follows:
+2. The second stage then is composed from two networks each take as input a distorded point cloud and estimate either a focal scale or depth shift to restore the distorded 3D point.

-- for the first network, we shift the depth map by a value drawn from a uniform distribution.
-The shift will result in a distorded shape as it will affect non uniformly, the X, Y, and Z. So, the goal of the first network is to estimate the depth shift value.
-- For the second network, the distortion is created by scaling the focal length by a coefficient drawn from a uniform distribution.
-This scaling will affect only X and Y and will results in points far from each other or closer to each other.
+#### **First Stage: Depth Estimation** :
 For depth map estimation eigen et al [1] introduced a CNN model levereging on multi scale network.This approach involves training a coarse scale network to predict the depth map at global level which is subsequently refined by a secondary network to refine the local regions.
 Using a multi-scale architecture proven to be effective, Xian et al [7] proposed a multi scale network that use a feature fusion module to fuse features from the encoder and decoder at different scales to obtain finer prediction.
 Additionnaly to using a multiscale architecture, in Big to Small model [2], the author proposed, under the assumption of locar planar, a local planar guidance module to guide features to the final depth.
 Unlike other methods which use only skip connection from encoder stage and upsampling to recover the final depth.

 We will use BTS model for this task.
 BTS has an encoder-decoder architecture.
 The encoder outputs a dense feature map of $H/8$ resolution.
 The decoding phase consists of $4$ stages.
 Each stage $k$, (with $k \in {8, 4, 2, 1}$) takes a dense feature map of $H/k$ resolution and apply two operations: